Does this sound familiar?

 Remember the saying “It’s not what you know, it’s who you know?”

 Well, it’s kind of true.
-A mediocre writer that’s friends with popular bloggers is going to become popular faster than a brilliant writer who just doesn’t get it why people socialize in the first place.
+A mediocre writer that’s friends with popular bloggers is going to become popular faster than a brilliant writer who just doesn’t get why people socialize in the first place.

 Why?
 Because bloggers link more often to their friends than anyone else.
 If you write a reasonably good piece of content that interests their audience, they’ll link to you, mainly because they like you.